 Student information, not identified as "Directory information", shall only be available to MTSA employees that have a "need to know" and legitimate educational interest to carry out job related functions.
-The Dean, Program Administrator, and Coordinator of Academic Support shall maintain a list of current employees who have electronic access to student records to fulfill their job requirements.
-MTSA's President, Dean, or Program Administrator may grant temporary authorization for electronic access.
+The Vice President of Academics, Program Administrator, and Coordinator of Academic Support shall maintain a list of current employees who have electronic access to student records to fulfill their job requirements.
+MTSA's President, Vice President of Academics, or Program Administrator may grant temporary authorization for electronic access.
 Any access, other than electronic, into a student's record should be appropriately logged.